SWI-Prolog/contrib-protobufs/interop/README.md

 But you should check the version: it should be at least 3.18.1 (which you can check
 by: `python3 -mpip show protobuf`), although it's possible that anything after 3.8.0  will work.
-You might be tempted to install using `sudo apt install python3-protobuf`, but its version (as of 2021-10-12) is 3.6.1, which is too old.
+Alternatively, `sudo apt install python3-protobuf`, version 3.21.12-3 or later.

 You will also need the protobuf compiler.
 This can be installed on Debian (Ubuntu) by: